FAQ - Faculty and Staff

 Employees who are not scheduled to be at work on an inclement weather day will not receive inclement weather leave with pay.
 The absence should be charged to annual or sick leave as appropriate.

-How do I know if my position is defined as weather or event-essential or non-weather or event-essential personnel?
+How do I know if my position is defined as “Essential On-Site Weather, Emergency, and Event Personnel” or not “Essential On-Site Weather, Emergency, and Event Personnel”?

-Individual departments are responsible for designating weather or event essential personnel and ensuring that all such employees are aware of their responsibilities.
+Individual departments are responsible for designating “Essential On-Site Weather, Emergency, and Event Personnel” and ensuring that all such employees are aware of their responsibilities.
 These areas might include positions in facilities management who assist with snow and ice removal, personnel working in residence halls or employees performing important services in the Arkansas Union.
-Individual staff members who are uncertain of their designation as essential or non-essential during inclement weather should consult with their supervisor.
+Individual staff members who are uncertain of their designation during inclement weather should consult with their supervisor.

 I live in an area that is particularly hazardous to drive through during inclement weather.
 What should I do if I can't make it into work?

 Faculty and staff who face particularly dangerous hazards in transit to work during inclement weather should consult their supervisor before inclement weather strikes.
-Depending on the circumstances surrounding an individual's responsibilities on campus, it may be possible to make arrangements to work remotely, make up lost time or use annual leave when weather conditions prohibit an individual from traveling to campus for a regularly scheduled shift.
+Depending on the circumstances surrounding an individual's responsibilities on campus, it may be possible to make arrangements to work remotely, make up lost time or use annual leave when weather conditions prohibit an individual from traveling to campus as regularly scheduled.

-How does the university decide to remain open, delay opening or cancel classes and close business operations?
+How does the university decide to delay opening, have an early dismissal or shift to full-day inclement weather operations?

 In the event of inclement weather, the university recognizes the need to address how such conditions may affect the overall operations of the institution.
-In general, the University of Arkansas Police Department and Razorback Transit authorities check road conditions in the early morning hours when inclement weather is expected to occur.
-Conditions are reported to university administrators who discuss via conference call whether the university should delay opening or cancel on-campus classes and close business operations.
+In general, the University of Arkansas Police Department and Razorback Transit authorities check road conditions in the early morning hours or later in the day when inclement weather is expected to occur.
+Conditions are reported to university administrators who discuss via conference call whether the university should delay opening, have an early dismissal or shift to full-day inclement weather operations.
 They make this determination based on the following four criteria:

 - Designated university transit bus routes are open to travel